 Student Code of Conduct

-- cheating, plagiarism or other forms of academic dishonesty
+- cheating, plagiarism or other forms of academic dishonesty;

-- damage or destruction of property
+- damage or destruction of property;

-- theft of property or services
+- theft of property or services;

-- endangerment, assault or infliction of physical harm
+- endangerment, assault or infliction of physical harm;

-- disruptive or obstructive actions
+- disruptive or obstructive actions;

-- misuse of firearms, explosives, weapons, dangerous devices or dangerous chemicals
+- misuse of firearms, explosives, weapons, dangerous devices or dangerous chemicals;

-- failure to comply with university directives
+- failure to comply with university directives;

-- misuse of alcohol or other intoxicants or drugs
+- misuse of drugs or other intoxicants;

 - any other actions that result in unreasonable interference with the learning environment or the rights of others.